imkuroneko/imkuroneko/README.md

 I enjoy working across the whole stack — from designing interfaces to databases, infrastructure, deployments and all the tiny details in between.

+Most of the time I end up somewhere between software architecture, UI polish, automation and fixing a problem that probably didn't exist yesterday.

 <br/>